 Take her seriously.

 This is self-explanatory, but let’s clarify it.
-Your partner will not be taken seriously by society, doctors, even her friends, and family won’t believe your wife for a while.
+Your partner has a serious illness, but she will not be taken seriously by society, or doctors, even her friends, and family won’t believe your wife for a while.

 The best thing you can do aside from listening and taking her seriously is your commitment.

 Many unlucky women are being divorced by their husbands.
 It might be that they can’t cope well with the pressure, or like in my wife’s case, the wife asks her man to divorce her for his sake…